 Quitting smoking can significantly improve people’s mental health, according to research, which has uncovered a series of important findings.

--funded research underpins a new booklet, Depression and quitting smoking
+The Beyond Blue-funded research underpins a new booklet, Depression and quitting smoking

 , which addresses the unique challenges that people with depression face when trying to give up.